milibopp/acacia/README.md

 - Associate data to a tree during construction using closures.
 - Perform arbitrary computational queries on the trees.
 - Faster dimension-specific trees, e.g. an octree (not yet implemented)

-## Documentation

-The documentation is hosted on [Rust CI][rustci_acacia] and should be up-to-date with the master branch.

 ## Example: N-body gravity calculation